 So read biographies to be inspired.
 This website has a few articles about people and groups who have inspired me, such as Inspiration, The Cancer Pioneers, Nikola Tesla, R. Buckminster Fuller.
 Others are Bushmen Of The Kalahari and The Mutant Message From Down Under.

 Science.
 Read books about science, as well.
 However, beware that a lot of science is either wrong or changing.
-I suggest articles on this website entitled The Ether Theory Of Gravity, Nutritional Balancing Theory, plus the many articles about health, wellness and nutrition.
+I suggest articles on this website entitled The Ether Theory Of Gravity, Development Theory, plus the many articles about health, wellness and nutrition.

 Always remember the Biblical idea: “Seek and you shall find”, “Ask and it shall be given”, “Knock and the door shall be opened”.